TeacakeTech/staticpipes-core/README.md

 # StaticPipes, the flexible and extendable static site website generator in Python

-Most static website generators have technologies, conventions and source code layout requirement that you have to follow.
+Most static website generators have technologies, conventions and source code layout requirements that you have to follow.

 Instead this is a framework and a collection of pipelines to process your source files.
 Use only the pipelines you want and configure them as you need.

 Processes can also be chained, so the same source file goes throught multiple steps before being published.

 If you are a python programmer and need something different, then write a python class that extends our base class and write what you need.

 ## Getting started

 Configure this tool with a simple Python `file.py` in the root of your site.
 This copies files with these extensions into the `_site` directory:

 ```python
 from staticpipes.config import Config